ISM Certified Sales Manager

 By the end of this program, participants will be able to:

-• Classify the key ISM aligned standards in professional sales management.
+• Explore the key ISM aligned standards in professional sales management.

 Target Audience:

-• Sales Managers across public and private sector institutions.
+• Sales managers in public and private sector organizations.

 • Business strategy and commercial planning professionals.